pascalandy/docker-stack-this/traefik-manager-noacme/README.md

 - Caddy
 - Whoami

-services in one copy paste command.
-You can’t beat that for a demo!
+You can’t beat this for a demo!

 #### What’s special about this directory
 This stack does not use ACME (TLS).
 This project is stable.